 While the cost of living in Brooklyn may be higher than in similarly sized cities around the country, it certainly is a price break from Manhattan.
 Expect to pay between $2,100 and $3,000 a month for a 1-bedroom apartment, with a price jump of up to $4,400 for the priciest neighborhood (DUMBO).
 Living in Brooklyn also often means a bigger apartment compared to those offered in Manhattan.

 Move to Brooklyn if you’re looking for access to big-city amenities, with more space and a more relaxed atmosphere.
 While your commute to work may be slightly longer, you gain green spaces, unique culture, and great coffee and beer.

 The Bronx is home of the New York Yankees, is the cradle of hip hop, and boasts the biggest park in the city.
 Geographically, this borough is located north of Manhattan over the Harlem River.
 The Bronx features plenty of attractions that make it a unique place to live, including Pelham Bay Park, Bronx Zoo, Yankee Stadium, and phenomenal opportunities to experience culture.
 What’s the downside?
 While the subway is set up to take people back and forth to Manhattan, transportation within the borough itself can be a bit cumbersome.

 Noteworthy Neighborhoods in the Bronx

-- Fordham: Comprised of a few neighborhoods surrounding Fordham University, this neighborhood offers attractions like the Edgar Allen Poe Cottage and New York Botanical Garden.
+- Fordham: Comprised of a few neighborhoods surrounding Fordham University, this neighborhood offers attractions like the Edgar Allan Poe Cottage and New York Botanical Garden.
 Due to its proximity to Fordham University and lower cost of living, this is a popular neighborhood for students moving to NYC.